joacorapela/lds_python/README.md

 - This repository is under construction.
 At the moment it only contains functionality for inference, we will soon add functionality for learning.

-- documentation, includinng a Jupyter notebook demonstrating the use of linear dynamical systems for tracking, appears [here](https://lds-python.readthedocs.io/).
+- documentation, includinng API specification and a Jupyter notebook demonstrating the use of linear dynamical systems for tracking, appears [here](https://lds-python.readthedocs.io/).

 - unit tests, run by Github actions, appeare [here](https://github.com/joacorapela/lds_python/tree/master/test).